``

 Deverson, L. D.

-Leonard Douglas Deverson.
-He was a hairdresser and an Air Raid Warden.
+Leonard married Doris Gertrude Knox in Dover in 1922, and they had two daughters, Rita, born in 1923, and Brenda, born in 1928.
+Leonard worked as a hairdresser, and during the war became an Air Raid Warden.
 He died on 13 November 1940, aged 38, at the Casualty Hospital, Union Road, after being injured at the High Street.
-He had been sheltering a woman from a bomb, and a splinter went completely through his steel helmet.
+According to the St Mary's book of Remembrance he had been on duty as an Air Raid Warden; it is reported that he had been sheltering a woman from a bomb, and a splinter went completely through his steel helmet

 He was the "beloved husband" of Doris Gertrude Deverson, of 23 High Street.

-The first part of his funeral service was held at 10 Wood Street, and he was buried at Charlton, his coffin covered with the Union Flag.
-Floral tributes including, "To dearest Len, from his broken-hearted wife, Doris" and "To dear Dad, from his loving daughters, Rita and Brenda".
+The first part of his funeral service was held at 10 Wood Street, and he was buried on 15 November at Charlton, Dover, 8 AG , his coffin covered with the Union Flag.
+Floral tributes including, "To dearest Len, from his broken-hearted wife, Doris" and "To dear Dad, from his loving daughters, Rita and Brenda"

 In Memoriam, courtesy Dover Express